 Casper suspected that this was an elaborate prank.

 He walked the block several times, occasionally looking at the business card tucked in his jacket pocket.
 An address was typed on one side: 2714 Magnolia Drive.
 On the other, a hand-written phone number.
 He stood across the street from a Quik Clean dry cleaner, with a large 2712 above the door.
-Next to it, the aroma of fried chicken emanated from a Caribbean Wings and Things.
-The placard above the entrance …
+Next to it, the aroma of fried chicken emanated from a Caribbean Wings and Things …

 There were bigger things to talk about.

 Due to the monumental coincidence of timing, Anna Chu always associated the aliens with her daughter.
 When she told people that, they smiled and laughed, assuming that it was just because she found out that she was pregnant on the same day that the first alien arrived.
 No one ever asked if there was more to it than that, which was fine because Anna wasn’t sure she wanted to explain that it wasn’t only the timing.
 It was the …